compilit/ssimpl/docs/concepts.md

 In the subscription system, an additional key pair is introduced.
 This keypair facilitates sharing a derived AES key—not the root AES key, but a deterministically generated AES key unique to each subscription.

-## 6.1 Post-Quantum disclaimer
+## 7.1 Post-Quantum disclaimer

 With the inevitable advent of quantum computing, these algorithms will change eventually.
 Currently, there are several candidates which could potentially take over the aforementioned algorithms.
-DoaToa will adapt accordingly.
+DoaToa will adopt them as soon as they are ripe.

 The biggest concern lies in asymmetric encryption, which is used for signing and sharing of secrets.
 Through Shor's algorithm, the asymmetric encryption algorithms we currently rely on will be cracked, meaning that private keys can be derived based on public keys.
 This is why everything related to asymmetric encryption should have an expiration time.

-And this is also part of the design of DoaToa: most data stays client-side.
+The other concern is in the symmetric encryption, for which exclusively AES is used.
+DoaToa is already post-quantum proof in this area, since it used AES-256.
+Which is overkill in the current day and time, but will be equivalent to AES-128 when quantum computing becomes more prevalent.

+[//]: # (One of the candidates is CRYSTALS &#40;Kyber-512 & Dilithium&#41;)

 ---

-# 7. IPFS
+# 8. IPFS

 **IPFS (InterPlanetary File System)** is a **peer-to-peer distributed file system** that aims to make the web more * *Decentralised**, **resilient**, and **permanent**.